GilgameshXYZ123/Dragon-Alpha-v1.2/README.md

 - JDK version $\ge$ 8.0, and CUDA version $\ge$ 11.5.
 - No requirement for three-part libraries.
 - You need to specify the home path of Alpha to load dlls.
-- If your JDK versoion is 8.0, there exisits format-imcompatible problems when reading a small portion of images in ILSVRC2012.
-These problems are attributed to the ImageIO.class of JDK8.
-To solve these questions, you can replaces these format-incompatible images by those in
+- There may exisit format-imcompatible problems when reading a small portion of images in ILSVRC2012, due to the bugs in ImageIO.class of JDK8.
+To solve these questions, you can replaces these images by those thoe in fold [example\repair], and using  higher versions of JDK may also works.
 -
 -
--
--     when reading a  images from ILSVRC2012
--
--
--    may be some format-imcompatibility issues when reading images from ILSVRC2012, which are attriibuted to the ImageIO of JDK8.
-You can
--
--   solve these issues by using higher-level JDK,

 # II.
 Files
 - **Arxiv.pdf**  an article talking about the background, characteristics, architecture and experiments of Alpha, preprinted on arxiv.org, at: https://arxiv.org/abs/2305.08819.<br>
 - **exec**  the executable files of Alpha.